SQL Injection

 )

-There are FIVE optional parameters when creating a SQLInjection vulnerability:
+There are EIGHT optional parameters when creating a SQLInjection vulnerability:

 types: a list oftypesofSQLInjectionto test through.
 Defaulted to alltypesavailable.
 Here are the list oftypesavailable forSQLInjection:blind_sql_injection: Tests whether the agent prevents blind SQL injection attacks.union_based_injection: Tests whether the agent blocks union-based SQL injection attempts.error_based_injection: Tests whether the agent prevents error-based SQL injection attacks.